-Pericardiocentesis, also called a pericardial tap, is an invasive procedure in which a needle and catheter removes fluid from the sac around the heart.
-The fluid is tested for signs of heart infection like pericarditis (inflammation of the sac), congestive heart failure, heart attack, or cancer.
+Pericardiocentesis, also called a pericardial tap, is an invasive procedure in which a needle and catheter remove fluid from the sac around the heart.
+The fluid is tested for signs of infection, inflammation, presence of blood, and cancer.

 Occasionally, pericardiocentesis is performed on an emergency basis to treat a condition called cardiac tamponade, a life-threatening, rapid buildup of fluid around the heart that weakens its pumping ability.
 The procedure relieves pressure on the heart.